01 of 07

 The entire mound is not centered all at once.
 There is no need, as each section will be centered separately, and centering the entire mass is an unnecessary strain on the wrists and arms.

 Only the upper portion of the mound will be worked at one time.
 After lubricating the clay, the upper area is shaped into a tallish cone and roughly centered.
 The very top of the cone needs to be completely centered.Continue to 2 of 7 below.

 Open the Clay

 Before opening the clay, it is a good idea to create a groove defining the area you will be working with.
 You want a mass of clay about the same size as a baseball, or about one pound of clay.

 Work with the wheel at half or three-quarter speed, keeping the clay well lubricated.
-Open down to within about a half inch of the groove.
-This extra clay is needed, since most pots thrown off the mound are often trimmed so as to have a footed base.
+Open down to within about a half-inch of the groove.
+This extra clay is needed since most pots thrown off the mound are often trimmed to have a footed base.
 (This is done when the pot is leather hard.)

 Run your fingers over the floor several times, without moving clay aside into the walls.
 This will compress the clay and reduce the possibility of S-cracks.Continue to 3 of 7 below.